hankaguila/loguno/README.md

 node index.js
 ```

-Since `Logger` starts with one outlet to `stdout` by default.
-Running the above example would log
+Since `Logger` starts with one outlet to `stdout` by default, running the above example would log
 the following to `stdout`:

 ![output](doc/example-output.png)